 \subsection{Aspects of the non-binding nature}

 The platform matches the consumers to suppliers, among whom a potential deal seems realistic, and leaves the rest to the participants.
 As the matching is non-binding, any participant may withdraw from a potential deal at any time.
-As the EC often uses the expression `the Tinder of Gas market' for the AggregateEU platform to emphasize its non-binding nature, we begin by showing our key ideas in a simple Tinder-model.
+As the EC often uses the expression `the Tinder of the Gas market' for the AggregateEU platform to emphasise its non-binding nature, we begin by showing our key ideas in a simple Tinder model.

-\begin{ex} This example illustrates that overbidding in a matching platform may help to establish connections between supply and demand, thus creating matches.
+\begin{ex} This example illustrates that overbidding on a matching platform may help establish connections between supply and demand, thereby creating matches.

-We consider a marriage problem \cite{gale1962college} with non-complete preference lists, but we do not use the deferred acceptance (Gale-Shapley) algorithm, just a one-round `rapid matching'.
-Men give one or (in the case of overbidding) more offers according to their preference list, and women respond, according to their preference list: If a woman has multiple acceptable offers, she accepts the most preferred one (or in the case of overbidding, the most preferred ones).
+We consider a marriage problem \citep{gale1962college} with non-complete preference lists, but we do not use the deferred acceptance (Gale-Shapley) algorithm; instead, we employ a one-round `rapid matching' approach.
+Men give one or (in the case of overbidding) more offers according to their preference list, and women respond according to their preference list: If a woman has multiple acceptable offers, she accepts the most preferred one (or in the case of overbidding, the most preferred ones).
 If a woman has only one acceptable offer, she accepts that.
 If there are no offers from acceptable partners, all offers are rejected.

 Let us take 3 men ($A$, $B$, and $C$) and 3 women ($D$, $E$, $F$) with the following incomplete preference lists (Elements not present in the list are not acceptable.):